Jonkel-80/Jonkel-80/README.md

 - Department of Applied Geophysics.
 - Nnamdi Azikiwe University Awka Nigeria.
 - I am a member of the Carpentries.
-- I’m interested in Python programming for Data analysis and and its application in the Geosciences.
-I am also interested in web development, PHP, HTML, CSS, Bootstrap, jQuery.
+- I’m interested in Python programming for Data analysis and and its application in the Geosciences and business and financial management
+- I am also interested in web development, PHP, HTML, CSS, Bootstrap, jQuery.
 - I’m currently learning Application of Python for Geophysical Data analysis and machine learning
 - I’m looking to collaborate on application of machine learning to Seismic and potential methods.
 - How to reach me on LinkedIn